cicerolima/czlima-academic/content/publication/2022_OBIO_PEC/index.md

 ---
-title: 'Redução de custos de transportes sobre a produção de soja.
-Uma aplicação de equilíbrio geral computável para as grandes regiões brasileiras'
+title: 'Potencial de mitigação de gases de efeito estufa das ações de descarbonização da pecuária até 2030'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Raquel P. Pontes
+  - Eduardo Assad
-  - Márcio N. Barbosa
+  - Camila Estevam
   - admin
-  - Ian M. Trotter
+  - Eduardo Pavão
-  - Gabrileito R. Menezes
+  - Talita P. Pinto

 # Author notes (optional)
 #author_notes:
 #  - 'Equal contribution'
 #  - 'Equal contribution'

-date: '2022-09-29'
+date: '2021-11-01'
 doi: ''

 # Schedule page publish date (NOT publication's date).